Logic

 above example).
 In this case, we create another "Refinement Strand" where the

-s from that are valid answers for the root Goal
+proven, then any Answers from that are valid answers for the root Goal.

 However, since there are currently delayed coinductive subgoals, there are no